 Yes.
 The authority to regulate firearms is reserved to the state, except local municipalities may regulate the discharge of firearms within the jurisdiction.
-Based on the Governor's signing of SB 1081, state preemption is now extended to Red Flag laws as well.
+State preemption is now extended to Red Flag laws as well.

 It shall be unlawful for any person to engage in reckless conduct while having in his or her possession any shotgun, rifle or pistol, such actions consisting of creating a situation of unreasonable risk and probability of death or great bodily harm to another, and demonstrating a conscious disregard for the safety of another person.

-Does Oklahoma have laws regarding carrying a firearm while using alcohol or drugs?
+Does Oklahoma have laws regarding carrying a concealed firearm while using alcohol or drugs?

 Not while under the influence of beer, intoxicating liquors or any hallucinogenic, or any unlawful or unprescribed drug, or any drug prescribed by a licensed physician if the aftereffects of such consumption affect mental, emotional or physical processes to a degree that would result in abnormal behavior.

 As a responsibly armed American, regardless of the laws in your state, it is unwise to carry while under the influence of any substance that could impair your judgement, slow your reaction times or impact your decision-making abilities.
 Any decision you make while carrying a firearm could have life-altering consequences.